Mayra Montero

-Mayra Montero (born 1952) is a well-known Cuban-Puerto Rican writer.
+Mayra Montero (born 1952) is a Cuban-Puerto Rican writer.

 Biography

 Montero was born in Havana, Cuba in 1952.
 She is the daughter of Manuel Montero, a Cuban comedic writer and actor who made his career in both Cuba and Puerto Rico, where he and his family relocated when Mayra was a young girl.
 Manuel, whose pen name was "Membrillo", earned his greatest success playing "Ñico Fernández", a comedic character in Puerto Rican television.
 This character was a Cuban immigrant with a habit of using hyperbole to describe his homeland and all things Cuban.

 Mayra has lived in Puerto Rico since the mid-1960s.
 She studied journalism in Mexico and Puerto Rico and worked for many years as a correspondent in Central America and the Caribbean.
 In the 1980s she was an editorial page editor for the now defunct El Mundo daily newspaper, at the time Puerto Rico's newspaper of record.
 She is presently a journalist in Puerto Rico and writes a weekly column "Antes que llegue el lunes" (Before Monday arrives) in El Nuevo Dia newspaper.